-Graduate students in the Sam Fox School may request a voluntary leave of absence for up to one year (two semesters) when individual professional, medical, or personal circumstances warrant it.
-Petitions are reviewed and approved by the student's program chair.
+Graduate students in the Sam Fox School may request a voluntary leave of absence for up to one year (or two semesters) when individual professional, medical, or personal circumstances warrant it.
+Petitions are reviewed and approved by the student's program chair/director.
 Any requests extending beyond one year will be reviewed on a case-by-case basis.

 Students must submit a written request for a leave of absence no later than three weeks prior to the start of the upcoming semester.
 There is no guarantee that requests received after the deadline will be reviewed.

 If a student decides to take a leave of absence without first having received approval, they will be considered withdrawn from Washington University.
-If a withdrawn student wishes to return within one year, they must submit an official request for readmission to the appropriate program chair.
+If a withdrawn student wishes to return within one year, they must submit an official request for readmission to the appropriate program chair/director.
 Students who are withdrawn from the university for longer than one year must submit an updated portfolio to be reconsidered for admission.

 Students who are on a leave of absence for medical, mental health, academic, family, personal or any other reason are not eligible to participate in a registered student group, hold a student group leadership position, or attend/plan a student group sponsored event as a representative of said student group.
 Depending on the type of leave and any corresponding policy restrictions, students on a leave of absence may or may not be able to attend campus-wide events as a guest of a current Washington University student.